 13Gideon the son of Joash returned from the battle, by the Ascent of Heres.

-14And he captured a young man of the men of Succoth and questioned him; and he wrote down for him the leaders of Succoth and its elders, 77 men.
+14And he captured a young man of the men of Sukkoth and questioned him; and he wrote down for him the leaders of Sukkoth and its elders, 77 men.

-16So he took the elders of the city, and thorns of the wilderness and briers, and with them he taught the men of Succoth.
+16So he took the elders of the city, and thorns of the wilderness and briers, and with them he taught the men of Sukkoth.

 17And he tore down the tower of Penuel and killed the men of the city.

 19And he said, “They were my brothers, the sons of my mother.
 As Yahweh lives, if you had let them live, I would not kill you.”

 20And he said to Jether his firstborn, “Rise up and kill them!”
 But the youth did not draw his sword, for he was afraid because he was still a youth.